taraseman/web-scraping/README.md

 # JS Engineer Tech Challenge:

+## This Web site helps you order (on Ebay) a DVD of your favorite genre random film after you'll have chosen the genre
  - Will ask the user to select their preferred genre.
  - Will fetch a movie for the selected genre from https://www.rottentomatoes.com/top
  - Will then open a browser